Vertical Axis Wind Turbines – Why They Work (and When They Don’t)?

 Design Differences

-Vertical axis wind turbines feature a design where the blades spin around a vertical shaft.
+Vertical-axis wind turbines feature a design where the blades spin around a vertical shaft.
 This allows them to capture wind from any direction without requiring adjustments.

 In contrast, horizontal turbines have a more aerodynamic design that demands alignment with the wind direction, achieved through yaw mechanisms.